charguer/optitrust/sc_artifact.md

 this command will load the `opam` environment that contains all the libraries needed to run `OptiTrust`.
 Navigate to the optitrust directory and install it inside the container.
 Finally VSCode should be installed and configured as documented on the next step.
 If that doesn't work then you will have to install OptiTrust with all its dependencies in your operating system(Ubuntu 18.04 and later). -->

+**Note:** This part can be skipped if you used the VM to run and test OptiTrust.

 In this second part, we explain how to install the tooling for generating, using OptiTrust, our `pic_optimized` program, starting from the totally